 False positive pregnancy results are rare.
 Most of the women’s health experts recommend going for at least two home pregnancy tests to confirm your pregnancy.
 Trying different brands can reduce the likelihood of misreading the results.

 Most home pregnancy tests show 99% effective results if you follow the directions correctly.
 But you should also remember that the positive test can be misleading sometimes.
-Also, the time you take the test plays a huge difference.
+Also, knowing when to take a pregnancy test can make a huge difference in accuracy.
 It would be best if you wait until you have missed a period and then take the test.
 Taking the test in the morning gives accurate results since hCG levels are highest in the morning time.

 Frequently Asked Questions